-Tax season is difficult enough without adding the complication of trying to track every expense.
-But when you see the amount of deductions your small business may have accumulated, you’ll soon start accounting for almost everything you spend.
-Here are twenty ways to save that you may not have considered, for C-corps, S-corps, LLCs, partnerships, and sole proprietorships, (though some rules may vary).
+Tax season is stressful enough without trying to track every expense.
+However, once you see the number of deductions your small business may qualify for, you’ll realize almost everything you spend can count.
+Here are 20 ways to save on taxes, applicable for C-Corps, S-Corps, LLCs, partnerships, and sole proprietorships (rules may vary depending on your business type).

 1. Rent

-If your business pays rent or a lease, that’s deductible.
-If you work from home you can check IRS Publication 587 for what you are entitled to.
-This can include mortgage interest, utilities, repairs, and insurance.
+If your business pays rent or lease, it’s deductible.
+For home-based businesses, IRS Publication 587 details what you can claim, including mortgage interest, utilities, repairs, and insurance.

 2. Utilities

-Electricity, water, trash, phone, etc.; all of your utilities are deductible.
+Electricity, water, trash, phone, internet, and other utilities are all deductible business expenses.

 3. Office Supplies